Characters of the Marvel Cinematic Universe: M–Z: Mar-Vell / Wendy Lawson

-Flint Marko / Sandman
+As of 2025, the character has appeared in one project: the film Captain Marvel (2019).
+An alternate universe variant of Mar-Vell (voiced by Keri Tombazian) appeared in one project: the Disney+ animated series What If...?.

+Mila Masaryk / Unicorn

-Flint Marko (motion-captured by Jon Watts, voiced by Thomas Haden Church), also known as the Sandman, is a small-time thief from an alternate reality who received an ability to transform into sand.
+Mila Masaryk (voiced by Sarah Natochenny), also known as Unicorn, is a Russian criminal in an alternate universe who wears a high-tech helmet that shoots lasers.

-Church reprises his role from Sam Raimi's Spider-Man 3 (2007) in Spider-Man: No Way Home; footage of when Marko is cured is taken directly from that film.
+As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present).

 Phineas Mason

 Phineas Mason (portrayed by Michael Chernus) is a weapons maker and part of a salvage company alongside Adrian Toomes, Herman Schultz, and Jackson Brice.
-When the salvaging company goes out of business due to the Department of Damage Control, Mason helps Toomes steal leftover technology from the Avengers' battles and build advanced weapons out of the technology, such as Toomes' flight suit and modified versions of Brock Rumlow's vibro-blast emitting gauntlets.
+When the salvaging company goes out of business due to the Department of Damage Control, Mason helps Toomes steal leftover technology from the Avengers' battles and build advanced weapons out of the technology, such as Toomes's flight suit and modified versions of Brock Rumlow's vibro-blast emitting gauntlets.
 While his assistants were defeated by Spider-Man and arrested by the authorities, Mason's fate is left unknown.